code-red-solutions/NPS-CodeTest/docs/_sections/1-home-3-get-started.md

 > Don't worry if the JavaScript code below looks a little daunting...
 We'll explain it in a later section...

 It's best to place the widget code towards the end of your HTML.
-Find the closing `</body>` tag and add the follow just before it:
+Find the closing `</body>` tag and add the following just before it:

 ```js